 Owning a racing greyhound is a terrific experience and one unlike any other in racing.
 The experience is made even better when you have a close relationship with your trainer and take an active role in the education and development of your greyhound.
-Playing an active role and asking your trainer how he is preparing your greyhound can help grow your understanding of the sport and of this incredible breed.
+Playing an active role and asking your trainer how they are preparing your greyhound can help grow your understanding of the sport and of this incredible breed.
 They are superior athletes yet one of the most placid creatures you will find.
 This makes them an intriguing animal and one that you will fall in love with from day one.

 Before taking the step into investing in a greyhound, the first question you should ask yourself is: Have I considered the long term future of this greyhound?